wadewuma/idx_stock_prices/README.md

-## Analyzing Indonesian Publicly Listed Companies Using Yahoo!
-Finance Dataset in R
+## Stock Prices of Indonesian Public Companies through Yahoo!
+Finance

 ### Introduction
 This repository aims to automate the process of collecting financial data through Yahoo!
 Finance in R.